 Laying the Base

 The base of the dog run is crucial to ensure the pea gravel stays in place.
-Here’s how to lay the base: (See Also: Is Dr Harvey’S Dog Food Legit)
+Here’s how to lay the base: (See Also: Do Dogs Blink Their Eyes)

 Lay a layer of landscape fabric: This will prevent weeds from growing up through the pea gravel and make cleaning easier.